rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 ### 5.9 Error Handling **TODO**

-* ** 5.9.1** Suppose a function `myFunction` is supposed to return a `String`, however, at some point it can run into an error.
+* ** 5.9.1** Suppose a function `myFunction` is supposed to return a `String`, however, at some point, it can run into an error.
 A common approach is to have this function return an optional `String?` where we return `nil` if something went wrong.

 Example: